satyaidk/nft-ticketing-simple-dapp/README.md

 # NFT Ticketing System

-This project is a decentralized ticketing system built on Ethereum, using NFTs (Non-Fungible Tokens) to represent event tickets.
+This project is a decentralized ticketing system built on Blockchain, using NFTs (Non-Fungible Tokens) to represent event tickets.
 It allows event organizers to create events and sell tickets, while attendees can purchase and own their tickets as unique digital assets.

 ## Features